andrewmanq/UnityMeshTools/README.md

 addNgon() - takes a list of points + middlepoint and makes a triangle fan with the midpoint in the center

+addRaisedNgon() - takes a list of points, a magnitude, and direction.
+It's an N-gon with added thiccness.

 addCube() - makes a cube.
 First four points are clockwise on top, 2nd four points are clockwise on bottom.

 addRibbon() - a ribbon is just a series of quads that are sowed together side by side.
 The list should have points in a zigzag pattern: